International Criminal Court: Office of the Prosecutor

 Any person being investigated or prosecuted may request the disqualification of a prosecutor from any case "in which their impartiality might reasonably be doubted on any ground".
 Requests for the disqualification of prosecutors are decided by the Appeals Chamber.
-A prosecutor may be removed from office by an absolute majority of the states parties if he or she "is found to have committed serious misconduct or a serious breach of his or her duties" or is unable to exercise his or her functions.
-One critic said there are "insufficient checks and balances on the authority of the ICC prosecutor and judges" and "insufficient protection against politicized prosecutions or other abuses".
-Luis Moreno-Ocampo, chief ICC prosecutor, stressed in 2011 the importance of politics in prosecutions: "You cannot say al-Bashir is in London, arrest him.
-You need a political agreement."
-Henry Kissinger says the checks and balances are so weak that the prosecutor "has virtually unlimited discretion in practice".
+A prosecutor may be removed from office by an absolute majority of the states parties through a finding "to have committed serious misconduct or a serious breach of his or her duties" or is unable to exercise his or her functions.

-Lead prosecutor Luis Moreno Ocampo of Argentina, in office from 2003 to 2012, was succeeded in the role by Fatou Bensouda of Gambia, who served from 16 June 2012 to 16 June 2021 (she was elected to the nine-year term on 12 December 2011).
+Lead prosecutor Luis Moreno Ocampo of Argentina, in office from 2003 to 2012, was succeeded in the role by Fatou Bensouda of Gambia, who served from 16 June 2012 to 16 June 2021.
+(She was elected to the nine-year term on 12 December 2011.)

 On 12 February 2021, British barrister Karim Khan was selected in a secret ballot against three other candidates to serve as lead prosecutor as of 16 June 2021.
-As British barrister, Khan had headed the United Nations' special investigative team when it looked into Islamic State crimes in Iraq.
-At the ICC, he had been lead defense counsel on cases from Kenya, Sudan and Libya.
+As a British barrister, Khan had headed the United Nations' special investigative team when it looked into Islamic State crimes in Iraq.
+At the ICC, he had been lead defence counsel on cases from Kenya, Sudan and Libya.

-Policy Paper
+Policy papers

-A Policy Paper is a document occasionally published by the Office of the Prosecutor which puts forth the considerations given to the topics the office focuses on, and often the criteria for case selection.
+The Office of the Prosecutor occasionally publishes policy papers that put forth the considerations given to topics the office focuses on, and often the criteria for case selection.
 While a policy paper does not give the Court jurisdiction over a new category of crimes, it promises what the Office of Prosecutor will consider when selecting cases in the upcoming term of service.
 OTP's policy papers are subject to revision.

-The five following Policy Papers have been published since the start of the ICC:
+The following papers have been published since the start of the ICC: